aclai-lab/SoleLogics.jl/docs/src/getting-started.md

 julia> stree = SyntaxTree(CONJUNCTION, (p,q))
 SyntaxTree: p ∧ q

-# Get the content of the root token
+# Get the token of the root node
 julia> token(st)
 ∧

-# Get the right subtree, containing only a proposition
+# Get the first subtree, containing only a proposition
 julia> leftree = children(st)[1];
 SyntaxTree: p

 julia> typeof(leftree)
 SyntaxTree{Proposition{String}}

-# Propositions are necessarily leaf nodes, in fact their arity is 0
+# Propositions are necessarily at the leaves; in fact their arity is 0
 julia> leftree |> token |> arity
 0
 ```